raspberrypilearning/3d-adventure/en/step_3.md

 --- task ---

 You have built up some really useful skills.
-Here is a reminder to help you make your project :
+Here is a reminder to help you make your project:

 ### Unity reference